 See also record series number 35/3/68.

-Morgan Powell, born in West Texas in 1938, is a composer and jazz trombonist whose works are performed internationally.
-Powell's primary compositional interests are in the areas of instrumental and vocal music; he explores the rich and complex components of improvisation and the spirit and elements of jazz, together with "New Music" compositional concepts, techniques and notation.
+Morgan Powell (1938-2023), born in West Texas, was a composer and jazz trombonist whose works are performed internationally.
+Powell's primary compositional interests were in the areas of instrumental and vocal music.
+During his life, he explored the rich and complex components of improvisation and the spirit and elements of jazz, together with "New Music" compositional concepts, techniques and notation.

 Accruals: Materials first received from the Library of the School of Music at the University of Illinois, October 10, 1994.
 Additional materials received from Morgan Powell March 28, May 9, and June 5, 2014.
 Audio recordings from Nature's Table were received from Morgan Powell through Jeff Machota on February 13, 2015.

 Acquisition Source: Morgan Powell and the School of Music